 5. Washout the Razist Film

 Remove the exposed Razist SR3000 film from the UV lamp and place the shiny side down on a smooth clean surface that can be used during the washout process.
-Rayzist provides a sprayer and magnetic white board holder in their Rayzist Photo-resist Washout Bundle.
+Rayzist provides a sprayer and magnetic whiteboard holder in their Rayzist Photo-resist Washout Bundle.

 Reduce the continued exposure of the film by keeping it covered or shield from continued UV exposure from an open window.
-However you can see in my photos that I did my washout in the middle of the day with lots of sunlight and I didn't have any exposure troubles.
-I guess it doesn't hurt if you try your best to keep the extra UV exposure to the minimum.
+However, you can see in my photos that I did my washout in the middle of the day with lots of sunlight and I didn't have any exposure troubles.
+I guess it doesn't hurt if you try your best to keep the extra UV exposure to a minimum.

 6. Place Film Onto Glass

 After the washout process is complete dab the blue film with a dry paper towel to remove any excess moisture.
 Let the blue film sit and air out to remove the moisture in the film.
 You don't want it too dry or too wet when you apply it to the glass.
-A very small amount of moisture adds the tacky feel to the adhesive.
+A very small amount of moisture adds a tacky feel to the adhesive.

 You can now apply the blue film to your glass mug.
 Feel free to re-position the film until you feel it's in the right position.
 Once you have the blue film in the correct position use a squeegee to remove all the air bubbles from under the blue film.
-There is a clear film attached to front of the SR3000 film that allows you to squeegee directly onto the blue film without damaging the image.
+There is a clear film attached to the front of the SR3000 film that allows you to squeegee directly onto the blue film without damaging the image.
 Once you have the image in the right position and mostly bubble free you can now remove the protection sheet.

 7. Remove the Clear Protector Sheet